This post may contain affiliate links. Read our disclosure policy here.

-If you need help on any of these steps, you can refer to the video above which might be clearer for you.
+Here’s a step-by-step tutorial on how to make these scrappy Christmas stockings.
+If you need help with any of these steps, you can refer to the video above, which might be clearer for you.

-Print and assemble your pattern and use it as a rough template to cut out a piece of fleece or batting about an inch or so larger all around.
-Remember to flip over your pattern piece to cut the second side, so you’ll make opposites.
+First, print and assemble your pattern.
+Use it as a rough template to cut out a piece of fleece or batting about an inch or so larger all around.
+Remember to flip your pattern piece over to cut the second side so you’ll make opposites.

-Audition your fabric scraps or jelly roll strips until you have a layout of colors you are happy with.
-You can place them straight across or at an angle like this example.
+Position your fabric scraps or jelly roll strips on the quilted stocking pattern until you have a layout of colors you are happy with.
+You can place them straight across or at an angle, like in this example.

-Optional - you can choose to quilt the fabric strips with a simple running stitch through the fabric strips to give them a little more definition and a more quilted effect.
+Optional – If you want a more quilted look, you can choose to quilt the fabric strips with a simple running stitch through the fabric strips to give them a little more definition and a quilted effect.
 Repeat for the other side, remembering to make it the opposite way to the first one.

 Use your pattern piece to cut out the ready quilted pieces, then place them right sides together and sew around the outside, but NOT across the top.
 Clip your seams around the curves.

-Sew up your lining pieces the same way, leaving an open gap or 5 or so inches in one of the straight edges, clip the curves.
+Sew up your lining pieces the same way, leaving an open gap of 5 or so inches in one of the straight edges, and clip the curves.

 Slide the outer stocking down inside the lining, with the right sides together and the wrong side of the lining facing out.
 Match the top edges.

-If you want to add a hanging loop or cord or ribbon, slide this between the fur and the lining with the loop facing down inside, and match it up with the back seam.
+If you want to add a hanging loop, cord, or ribbon, slide this between the fur and the lining with the loop facing down inside and match it up with the back seam.
 Stitch all around the top of the stocking through all layers.
 Turn the right way out through the gap in the lining and press.

-Close the gap with hand or machine stitching and push it down inside the stocking and your simple scrappy quilted Christmas stocking is ready to stuff and hang.
+Close the gap on the pieced stocking with hand or machine stitching and push it down inside the stocking, and your simple, scrappy, quilted Christmas stocking is ready to stuff and hang.